Admissions

 What’s important to you is important to us.

-No one has thought more than you have about your child’s education and future; and no one is more aware than you are that each year more of your child’s and family’s life is connected to school.
-Your dreams for your son or daughter are big, and the opportunities you desire are both specific and infinite.
-You need to be able to trust and partner closely with those whom you share so much of your student’s formative learning, development, and time.
+No one has thought more about your child’s education and future than you.
+You also understand that each year, more of your family’s life becomes connected to school.
+Your dreams for your son or daughter are big, and the opportunities you desire are both specific and expansive.
+You need to trust and partner closely with those who share in shaping your child’s formative learning, development, and daily experiences.

 START YOUR APPLICATION